-The two Class I director nominees receiving the highest number of affirmative votes of our common stock present or represented and entitled to be voted for them shall be elected as Class I directors.
+The three Class I director nominees receiving the highest number of affirmative votes of our common stock present or represented and entitled to be voted for them shall be elected as Class I directors.
 In accordance with Delaware law, votes withheld from any nominee are counted for purposes of determining the presence or absence of a quorum for the transaction of business, but they have no legal effect on the election of directors.
-While broker non-votes will be counted for purposes of determining the presence or absence or absence or absence or a quorum, they will not be counted for purposes of determining the number of shares represented and voted with respect to the particular proposal on which the broker has expressly not voted and, accordingly, will not affect the election of directors.
+Broker non-votes will be not counted for purposes of determining the presence or absence of a quorum.
+In addition, under applicable NASDAQ Stock Market listing rules, brokers are not permitted to vote shares held for a customer on "non-routine" matters without specific instructions from the customer.
+As such, broker non-votes will have no effect on the outcome of this proposal.

-The board of directors unanimously recommends that stockholders vote FOR the two Class I director nominees listed above.
+The board of directors unanimously recommends that stockholders vote FOR the three Class I director nominees listed above.